sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 ### Feature overview

 The SONiC CLI Auto-generation - is a utility for generating the command-line interface for third-party features, called application extensions, that provide their functionality as separate docker containers.
 The YANG model will be used to describe the CONFIG DB schema and CLI will be generated according to CONFIG DB schema.
-YANG model passed as an input parameter for the SONiC Auto-generation utility.
+The YANG model will serve as an input parameter for the SONiC Auto-generation utility.
 The CLI should be a part of SONiC utilities and support - show, config operations.

 ### Motivation

 To make SONiC NOS more flexible for developers [SONiC Application Extension infrastructure](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md) was introduced.

 If someone wants to extend the SONiC NOS functionality - the SAE infrastructure should be used.
 Some of third-party feature that will be integrated into the SONiC - may require the command line interface.
-To avoid spending time on the investigation of how to add a new CLI to [sonic-utilities](https://github.com/Azure/sonic-utilities/tree/master) - the CLI Auto-generation utility was introduced.
-The command line interface that would be generated will be intuitive for people familiar with the SONiC NOS and CONFIG DB.
+To avoid spending time on the investigation of how to develop and add a new CLI to [sonic-utilities](https://github.com/Azure/sonic-utilities/tree/master) - the CLI Auto-generation utility was introduced.
+The command line interface that would be generated will be intuitive for people familiar with the SONiC NOS and CONFIG DB schema.

 ## Requirements